lago di braies in november, with a boat house and mountains in the background

 Lake Braies is called the Pearl of the Dolomites.
 It’s also one of the most instagrammed lakes in the world, so expect crowds and lots of photosessions here.
 Nevertheless, it is an absolutely beautiful lake that is a must-see.

-As other lakes in the area, there are quite a few hiking trails near Lago di Braies.
+As with other lakes in the area, there are quite a few hiking trails near Lago di Braies.
 One is, of course, the loop trail that goes around the lake.
 The trail is quite easy, and you don’t even have to go all the way around the lake.

-The trailhead to the famous Alta Via 1 trail is located by lake Braies, too.
+The trailhead to the famous Alta Via 1 trail is located by Lake Braies, too.

-Another thing that was much more fun than I thought it will be is boating on the lake.
+Another thing that was much more fun than I thought it would be is boating on the lake.
 You can rent boats – private or shared – and enjoy the views from the water level.
 The price is not the lowest – plus, you have to row yourself!
 But it’s definitely an Italian bucket list thing to do.

 Maybe you are brave enough to enjoy a bit of a dip in this glacial lake?
 Surprisingly, we saw quite a few people do it.
 Otherwise, enjoy the walk, the views, and have a glass of wine in one of the restaurants nearby.